mapproxy/mapproxy/doc/sources.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 NOTE paragraph also in configuration/layers section

 Limit the source to the given min and max resolution or scale.
 MapProxy will return a blank image for requests outside of these boundaries.
 You can use either the resolution or the scale values, missing values will be interpreted as `unlimited`.
+Resolutions should be in meters per pixel.

 The values will also apear in the capabilities documents (i.e. WMS ScaleHint and Min/MaxScaleDenominator).
 The boundaries will be regarded for each source, but the values in the capabilities might differ if you combine multiple sources or if the MapProxy layer already has a ``min/max_res`` configuration.